jakhon37/student_management/README.md

 student management system

-This project cretes student all information database
+This project cretes a database which sotrs all information of students

 there are main 7 operations you can choose and take an action.
                        ' 1 -> Add new student